 The services provided by the Trust vary from site to site but will include the following:

 Acute Medicine and Coronary Care

 Ear, Nose and Throat, Ophthalmology and Dental Services

 Clinical Support Services including Pathology, Pharmacy and Radiology

 - How we fit into the NHS Structure

 Wrightington, Wigan and Leigh NHS Foundation Trust is part of the National Health Service (NHS).
 We are one of hundreds of NHS Trusts comprising the NHS.
 A full list of Trusts can be found by visiting the NHS Choices website.

 The Trust is a major acute Trust serving the people of the Borough of Wigan.
 Innovative and forward thinking, the Trust is dedicated to providing the best possible healthcare for the local population of over 300,000.

 The Trust is committed to designing services around the needs of patients and for patients to be cared for as close to their home as possible.
-Operating across 3 hospital sites, a state-of-the-art outpatients centre and also working from offices at Bryan House and Buckingham Row in Wigan town centre, the Trust has 758 inpatient beds and invests over £200 million each year in a broad range of highly regarded general and specialist acute services.
+Operating across 3 hospital sites, a state-of-the-art outpatients centre, a dedicated Eye Unit at the Wigan Health Centre and also working from offices at Buckingham Row in Wigan town centre, the Trust has 758 inpatient beds and invests over £220 million each year in a broad range of highly regarded general and specialist acute services.